nxt3d/ERCs/ERCS/erc-draft_onchainredirect.md

 ### Client Handling

 1. **Initial Call**: The client calls a function on the originating contract.
 If the function reverts with `OnchainRedirect`, the client extracts the `targetContract`, `chainId`, `callbackFunction`, and `extraData` from the revert error.
 If the call doesn't revert, the client handles the function call normally.

-2. **Cross-Chain Call**: The client constructs a call on the specified chain (`chainId`), targeting the `targetContract`.
+2. **Cross-Chain Call**: The client must recreate the original call, making the exact same call to the `targetContract` on the specified chain (`chainId`).
 The call to the `targetContract` must use the same function signature as the originating contract’s function and be the same type of call (i.e., `staticcall` for read-only or `call` for state-changing).

 3. **Handling the Response**: The client must ABI-encode the return values of the call on the `targetContract` and pass them as bytes `data`, along with the bytes `extraData` from the `OnchainRedirect` revert error, to the callback function `callbackFunction` on the originating contract.